browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 performing a calculation.
 The host code aquires the same mutex prior to thread cration, thereby blocking the thread from completion.
 The host code then waits 3 seconds, changes the input to a trivial calculation, and then releases the mutex.
-The examples demonstrates the use of mutexes since without proper operation the wrong value will be calulated on the device.
+The example demonstrates the use of mutexes since without proper operation the wrong value will be calulated on the device.

 ~~~~~~~~~~